SCRT-HQ/VaporShell/docs/glossary/Add-VSS3BucketDataExport.md

----
-layout: glossary
-title: Add-VSS3BucketDataExport
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSS3BucketDataExport

 ## SYNOPSIS
-Adds an AWS::S3::Bucket.DataExport resource property to the template
+Adds an AWS::S3::Bucket.DataExport resource property to the template.
+Specifies how data related to the storage class analysis for an Amazon S3 bucket should be exported.

 ## SYNTAX